EXCLUSIVE-U.S. Navy secretary backs SEAL's expulsion review, despite Trump objection

 A military jury in July convicted Special Operations Chief Edward Gallagher of illegally posing for pictures with the corpse of an Islamic State fighter but acquitted him of murder in the detainee's death.
 Gallagher also was cleared of charges that he deliberately fired on unarmed civilians.
 Although spared a prison sentence, he was demoted in rank and pay grade for his conviction, which stemmed from a 2017 deployment in Iraq.

 Last Friday, Trump intervened in the case, ordering the Navy to restore Gallagher's rank and pay and clearing the way for him to retire on a full pension.
 But Navy brass notified Gallagher, 40, on Tuesday that a five-member panel of fellow Navy commandos would convene on Dec.
-2 to review his case and recommend whether he is fit to remain in the SEALs.
+2 to review his case and recommend whether the decorated platoon leader is fit to remain in the SEALs.

 A decision as to whether Gallagher is ejected from the SEALs, stripping him of his special warfare Trident Pin, ultimately rests with the Navy's personnel command in Washington.
-Gallagher would retain his rank but be assigned to other duty, though his lawyer has said he will be eligible to retire soon.
-On Thursday, Trump lashed out at the proceedings, declaring on Twitter: "The Navy will NOT be taking away Warfighter and Navy Seal Eddie Gallagher's Trident Pin.
-This case was handled very badly from the beginning.
-Get back to business!"
+Gallagher would retain his rank but be assigned to other duties, though his lawyer has said he is eligible to retire soon.

-The Navy responded with a statement saying it would follow "lawful orders" from the president to halt the review but was awaiting further guidance, suggesting his Twitter post was not considered a formal directive.
+"I think we have a process in place, which we're going forward with, and that's my job," he added.
+Reached hours later by telephone, Gallagher's civilian defense lawyer, Timothy Parlatore, said he was "stunned" by what he called "open defiance of the commander-in-chief by a service secretary, on foreign soil, of all places."

-It was not immediately clear how the showdown between Trump and Navy leaders might affect separate trident review board proceedings convened for three of Gallagher's commanding officers.
-Critics have said Trump's grants of clemency last week to Gallagher, and to two Army officers separately accused of war crimes in Afghanistan, will undermine military justice and send a message that battlefield atrocities will be tolerated.
+Critics have said Trump's grants of clemency last week to Gallagher, and to two Army officers separately accused of war crimes in Afghanistan, undermine military justice and send a message that battlefield atrocities will be tolerated.
+Parlatore said Spencer was running roughshod over the chain of command.

+"What he's saying is that, for the sake of good order and discipline, we must disobey the president," Parlatore, himself a naval officer before becoming a lawyer, told Reuters by telephone.
+He said Trump now had no choice but to fire both Spencer and the commander of Naval Special Warfare, Rear Admiral Collin Green, who ordered the trident review hearings for Gallagher, as well as for three immediate superiors in his SEAL team.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)